 Madeleina has performed her protest songs at events across the UK and Europe, including: Strasbourg, Frankfurt, Berlin, Brussels, Gdansk & Nice.
 Although travel expenses are usually covered, most of these events are organised by local groups or crowdfunded organisations so she does not charge a performance fee.
 We are hoping to record some of her songs professionally in a studio to release on iTunes and Spotify.

-, UKStand Up For Your (Copy)Rights - performed @ EU parliament in Brussels
+Stand Up For Your (Copy)Rights - performed @ EU parliament in Brussels, Belgium

 Bollocks to Brexit & Bollocks to Trump - Performed @ Parliament Sq.
-London
+London , UK